 On launch, the iTunes Podcast channel offers the following options:

 - Favorites - From the video menu of any podcast, you can elect to mark the podcast as a favorite.
 After doing so, your favorites can be accessed from this location.
+(Note that even though you are selecting a specific podcast episode as a favorite, it's the entire podcast series that gets listed under Favorites.)

 - Search - If you're looking for a specific podcast or topic, search for it here.